Hiswe/hiswe.github.io/source/_posts/11-parcel-with-vue.md

 BUT in the future, if I'll be able to use the same simple bundle tool for all my projects I'll go for it!
 (I'm a lazy 🐮 having to read yet another CLI doc isn't my stuff).

-I hope they will keep up with developing this ambitious open source projects.
-Good game!
+I really hope they will keep up with the hard work of developing an ambitious open source projects like that.